 You may register a business as Sole Proprietorship, Limited and Unlimited Partnership, Private and Public Limited Company, Branch Office, Representative Office and Regional Office Headquarter.
 In most cases, Thai Limited Company is the most popular structure and ideally the first step in setting up a company in Thailand.

-Moreover, all forms used in the relevant government offices are usually in Thai script.
+Moreover, all forms used in the relevant government offices for company registrations are usually in Thai script.
 Therefore, completing forms without the knowledge of Thai law and language, will most probably lead to serious complications and problems.

 Whether you are setting up your company for trading purposes or for holding properties, we will guide you you all throughout.
 We can give you extensive advice on the best structure for your company, and assist you with your company registration.

 We also provide services in relation to applications for benefits subject to BOI (Board of Investments) approval.